Tinkerforge/doc/source/Hardware/Bricklets/Temperature_IR.rst

 The Temperature IR :ref:`Bricklet <product_overview_bricklets>` is equipped with a `infrared thermometer <http://en.wikipedia.org/wiki/Infrared_thermometer>`_.
 It uses thermal radiation emitted by the measured object.
-The `emmissivity <http://en.wikipedia.org/wiki/Emissivity>`_ of an object is material specific, a good list can be found
+The `emissivity <http://en.wikipedia.org/wiki/Emissivity>`_ of an object is material specific, a good list can be found
 `here <http://www.infrared-thermography.com/material.htm>`_.
-Many infrared thermometers have a fixed emmissivity of 0.95 or 1.0 and measure wrong temperatures depending of the material.
+Many infrared thermometers have a fixed emissivity of 0.95 or 1.0 and measure wrong temperatures depending of the material.

-The API of the Bricklet let you readout the object temperature and the ambient temperature in degree Celsius.You can define the emmissivity dependend of your measurement or use the default value of 1.0.
+The API of the Bricklet let you readout the object temperature and the ambient temperature in degree Celsius.You can define the emissivity dependend of your measurement or use the default value of 1.0.
 Additionally you can configure events triggered when a specified temperature is exceeded.